aaronicsubstances/backend-local-forward-proxy/README.md

 Launch with

 ```
-npm init # can skip this if there is an existing project to install into
+npm install backend-local-forward-proxy # assumes existing project
-npm install backend-local-forward-proxy
+                                        # to install into
 node_modules/.bin/local-forward-proxy
 ```